binazgreat/alx-low_level_programming/0x02-functions_nested_loops/README.md

 4. isalpha -> Write a function that checks for alphabetic character.
 5. Sign -> Write a function that prints the sign of a number.
 6. Absolute value -> Write a function that computes the absolute value of an integer.
+7. Color, digit, notes -> Write a function that prints the last digit of a number.